HelpBot Assistant

 Note: Get data from here.

-Enable Tooltip
+Enable tooltip

 import { Component, OnInit } from '@angular/core';

-import { datasrc } from './data'
+import { datasrc } from './data';

 @Component({

-selector: 'app-container',
+selector: 'app-root',

 template: `<ejs-rangenavigator id="rn-container" valueType='DateTime' [value]='value' [tooltip]='tooltip'>